 [by Lani Russwurm] Alcohol prohibition arrived in BC in 1917 and lasted just four years.
 Between the bootlegging, the corruption, and the scandals, it’s fair to say prohibition created more problems than it solved.
-It also created enough juicy history in Vancouver to fuel our daily Forbidden walking tour!
+It also created enough juicy history in Vancouver to fuel The Forbidden Vancouver Tour!

 So let’s take a journey through Vancouver’s history of prohibition – from the Great Fire to shipwrecks, and from blind pigs to beer parlours!